bread-modular/website/content/modules/06-drive.md

 ## Fuzz

 Output sockets labeled as **DIRTY** go through another diode-based drive circuit to add more harmonics.
 You can use the output socket labeled as **CLEN** to bypass this circuit.

+## Additional Parts

+> This section is only relevant if you are buying the semi-assembled module.
+You have to source & solder the following parts.
+You can check our guide on [common parts](/docs/technical-details/common-parts) for where to source these components.

+* 2.54mm Header Pins (5-pin) - 2
+* Circular Pin Header Sockets (5-pin) - 2
+* 50K Potentiometers - 1 (Gain)
+* 500K Potentiometers - 1 (OD1 & OD2)